 Chaos Acres is a small, friendly, family owned and operated farm nestled in the Endless Mountains .Poultry wander the fields along side horses and giggling children.
 We conservatively utilize green power sources whenever possible,such as Pure "Horse Power" and "God's Electric Company"! (more...)

-2015 CSA sign ups are underway! http://castlemainefarm.com/2014/11/24/now-taking-members-for-our-2015-veggie-csa/ Castlemaine Farm is located in the Snow Camp community of SW Alamance County, and 2012 will be our 9th growing season.
+2015 CSA sign ups are underway! http://castlemainefarm.com/2014/11/24/now-taking-members-for-our-2015-veggie-csa/ Castlemaine Farm is located in the Snow Camp community of SW Alamance County, and 2015 will be our 12th growing season.
 In addition to offering CSA (more...)

 We are a family run farm located in the Southern Missouri / Northern Arkansas area.
 Our area of the country is rich in heritage.
 People of the Ozarks are known for Folk Art and creating things out of necessity.
 Gardening is also something done in this area out of necessity.
 Our art and farm are our only means of support for our family. (more...)